goleaf/lunar-ecom/docs/SIZE_GUIDES_FIT_FINDER_SETUP.md

 ## Next Steps

-To use this system on the storefront:
+To use this system on the frontend:

 1. Create API endpoints or Livewire components to display size guides
 2. Build interactive fit finder quiz component